Codebrahma/cbweb/posts/the-ultimate-guide-for-hiring-react-developers/2021-06-12-the-ultimate-guide-for-hiring-react-developers.md

 ---
 templateKey: 'blog-post'
-title: 'The ultimate guide for hiring React Developers'
+title: 'The Ultimate Guide for Hiring React Developers'
 date: 2021-06-12
 featuredpost: false
 description: >-
   Learn the ways to hire great react developers.
-This blog also explains the requirements for delivering a ReactJS project.
+This blog also talks about the frontend decisions.
 keywords:
 - react
 - reactjs